Thursday 13 February 1941

 The Greek I and II Corps are combined into Epirus Army.
 Western Macedonia Army controls units to the north.

-Separately, aircraft from HMS Eagle torpedo and damage 590 ton German freighter Askari, one of the ships fleeing from the advancing British in Italian Somaliland.
-The crew manages to get the Askari back to Kismayu and beach it, but the ship is written off.
-The Eagle's aircraft also combine with heavy cruiser HMS Hawkins and HMS Shropshire to sink 6861 ton Italian freighter Pensilvania.
+Separately, aircraft from HMS Eagle torpedoed and damaged 590-ton German freighter Askari, one of the ships fleeing from the advancing British in Italian Somaliland, on the 12th.
+The crew managed to get the Askari back to Kismayo and beach it today, but the ship is written off.
+The Eagle's aircraft also combine with heavy cruiser HMS Hawkins and HMS Shropshire to sink 6268-ton Italian freighter Pensilvania.
+Just like Askari, Pensilvania is hit off Mogadishu, beached, and declared a total loss and broken up.
 Italian freighters Erminia Mazzella, Manon and Savoia, other refugees from Kismayu, also are captured.

 At Keren, Eritrea, Lieutenant-General William Platt decides to pause his Indian troops' attacks on the Italian troops defending Dongolaas Gorge.
 He reduces his troop count in order to ease the supply situation by sending the 5th Indian Division back to the railhead at Kessala.
 The British begin assembling troops on all sides of Keren.
 It will take some time, however, for other forces to assemble and threaten Keren from the rear.
 Undeniably this has been an Italian defensive victory, but all it promises to do is buy some time, not stop the British offensive rolling through East Africa.